LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Firmware

 Firmware is low-level software embedded in hardware, providing basic instructions for device operation and interaction with hardware components.
 Firmware is typicallystored in non-volatile memory (e.g., flash memory) and is crucial for the device to boot up and perform basic functions.
-This is distinct from software in that software emcompasses a broader range of programs that interact with the device firmware to perform specific tasks.
-Firmware analysis examines the low-level software.
-Ofter times, the device firmware is nor ptovided and must be extracted.
+This section is distinct from [software](#software) in that software (and software analysis) emcompasses a broader range of programs that interact with the device firmware to perform specific tasks.

+Unlike analyzing software related to applications, firmware analysis examines the low-level software that provides control and functionality for hardware devices.
+This includes BIOS/UEFI, router firmware, IoT device firmware, embedded system software, bootloaders, etc..
+Often times, the device firmware is not ptovided and must be extracted.
 Firmware extraction often requires specialized techniques like chip-off analysis, JTAG access, or exploitation of firmware update mechanisms.

-Static analysis reveals boot processes, hardware initialization sequences, and embedded cryptographic keys or certificates.
+Static analysis of firmware can reveal boot processes, hardware initialization sequences, and embedded cryptographic keys or certificates.
 Dynamic analysis may involve emulation environments or hardware-in-the-loop testing to observe runtime behavior.

-* more details + a few tool links
+**Task Examples**
+*
+  *

+**Tool Examples**

 ---
 #### Embedded

-Embedded system analysis focuses on resource-constrained devices running specialized software for specific applications like IoT devices, industrial controllers, or automotive systems.
+An embedded system is specilaized type of computer system with a dedicated function.
+An embedded device typically has a comination of a computer processor, memory, and perhipheral interfacing (sometimes GPIO).
+These devices are often resource-constrained by design, making them well suited for low-cost, specific functions either individually or as part of a coordinated system.
+Some applications for this type of technology is  specific applications like IoT devices, medical devices, industrial controllers, and automotive systems.

 These systems often use real-time operating systems or run bare-metal/base code with device or system dependent architectural constraints.

-Analysis techniques must account for limited debugging capabilities, custom hardware interfaces, and timing-sensitive operations.
-Memory dumps and flash extractions provide access to embedded code that may not be easily accessible through traditional interfaces.

-* more details + a few tool links
+[add more about what this means for research purposes]

+*FPGA connection

+**Task Examples**
+*
+  *

+**Tool Examples**

 ---
 #### Mobile

-Mobile application analysis examines iOS and Android applications to understand functionality, data handling, and security implementations.
+Mobile application analysis examines iOS and Android applications to understand functionality, data handling, and implementations (including security).
+This type of reverse engineering requires understanding platform-specific architectures, runtime environments, and occasionally having access to specfic equipment.
+Some types of application (App) an dprogram analysis can be done without a cellular connection, but for others such as a messaging-based applications a cellular connection may be required for full operation.

 Static analysis tools can decompile mobile apps to reveal source code, API calls, and embedded resources like certificates or configuration files.
-Dynamic analysis involves monitoring app behavior during runtime using debugging tools, network proxies, and system call tracing.
+Dynamic analysis involves monitoring app behavior during runtime, similar to other code analysis topics, but this can include watching activity on a cellular network.

-* more details + a few tool links
-* this section also needs a few examples to split up this section and the genreal software section.
-* these are more of sub-sections to software, but it's better to keep them on the same level because computer apps are not the same as mobile apps
+Reverse engineering or security research done on a mobile device may be contained to an emulation enviornment.

+In cases where a cellular connection is needed, testing must either be done in isolation with specialized equipment or professionally with networking tools.
+Research involving cellular data is not typically acessable to the average person.

+**Task Examples**
+*
+  *

+**Tool Examples**